Ephraim-Bryski/Finite-Difference/README.md

 m.check_IC() # not required, but recommended: check's if all necessary initial conditions have been set up

-while not m.finished: # checks if it his reached the final timestep
+while not m.finished: # checks if it has reached the final timestep

     # implements the equations: dT/dt = k * d^2T/dx^2
     Tp = k*diff_2.der(T.prev)